 Have you been searching for the perfect heat resistant tape for your sublimation crafts?
 Look no further!
 I am comparing 6 different brands so that you can find the one that is right for you.
 Which sticks best?
 Which leaves a residue on your project?
 I am covering all of that and more!
 If you have ever had heat tape leave yellow marks on your project, this post is for you!
-Find a sublimation tape that works but doesn’t damage your blanks in the process!
+Find a sublimation tape that works at high temperatures but doesn’t damage your blanks in the process!

 Heat Resistant Tape